eternale88/YelpCamp/README.md

 # YelpCamp
 #### A fullstack app.

-> A fullstack app Yelp like app that implements CRUD functionality using MongoDB, RESTful API routing, styles with Bootstrap and CSS3, JavaScript on the frontend, and authentication with passport.js.
+> A fullstack Yelp like app that implements CRUD functionality using MongoDB, RESTful API routing, styles with Bootstrap and CSS3, JavaScript on the frontend, and authentication with passport.js.
 User login/logout, and account creation.

 #### Deployed to Heroku
 > https://fast-beach-12456.herokuapp.com